-This appendix provides a partial list of the error messages generated by Essbase Integration Server.
-Error messages are grouped into the following categories:
+This appendix provides a partial list of the return codes and error messages generated by Essbase Integration Server and Essbase.
+Return codes and error messages are grouped into two categories: return codes and errors generated by Essbase Integration Server and errors generated by Essbase for member and data loads.